⭐⭐⭐ Take 9 minutes to read and improve your chess game ➡️ : This article was first published on, and is Copyright of Chessquestions.com

 Already a chess lover?
 Or perhaps you’re thinking about getting into the game?
 Whichever camp you fall into, you should be playing chess because it may make you smarter.

 Let’s take a look at studies on the subject and some benefits of playing chess.

 Though the science isn’t hugely definitive, professional chess players (or avid lovers of the game) do attribute their high IQ and ability to succeed in other areas of life to the board.

 After all, to be good at chess, you need to be able to predict moves and create efficient offense counterattacks to win.

-Ultimately whether you are in the ascendency in a game or defending your king for all it’s worth, your entire purpose is to try to solve the situation you are in, make a decision and then a move of a single piece, and make it better.
+Ultimately whether you are in the ascendency in a game or defending your king for all it’s worth after a blunder, your entire purpose is to try to solve the situation you are in, make a decision and then a move of a single piece, and make it better.

 You are not able to make this decision through trial and error, or practice, you can’t use a pen and paper or a computer to make notes, every consideration, move, and potential consequence, often many moves ahead, are all played out in the mind.